LiamKettle/website/content/project/airbnb-algorithm/index.md

 | Indoor fireplace | Pool | Smoking allowed |
 | Host language | Distance from the desired area | High quality listing photos |
 | Airbnb plus | Smoke alarm and/or carbon monoxide alarm | Superhost |

+# Maxdiff survey

+Participants were randomly presented 5 of the 24 features and asked to select their most important and least important features.
+There were 14 sets.

+# Results

+# Conclusions

+# Reflection

+* Qualtrics is good for learning MaxDiff, but not for applying under their basic subscription.
+Next time, I would trial Sawtooth Software given their survey tools specific to conjoint analysis.